Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Related Work

 Recommender systems often exhibit popularity bias, causing popular items to dominate recommendations~\cite{chen-sigir22, zhang-neurips22, chen-sigir20, rhee-recsys22}.
 Existing methods to address this include IPW, post-processing re-ranking, regularization, and causal inference methods.

 IPW-based methods mitigate popularity bias by down-weighting frequent items, assigning each interaction a weight inversely proportional to the item's popularity~\cite{ai-sigir18, joachims-wsdm17}.
-To reduce the high variance from such reweighting, subsequent works~\cite{gruson-wsdm19, bottou-jmlr13} use normalization or smoothing penalties.
+To reduce the high variance of IPW, subsequent works~\cite{gruson-wsdm19, bottou-jmlr13} use normalization or smoothing penalties.
 However, the effectiveness of IPW depends on accurate propensity score estimation~\cite{ovaisi-sigir21}.
 IPW is also widely used in learning-to-rank systems to correct biases such as position and selection bias~\cite{joachims-wsdm17, oosterhuis-sigir20, wang-sigir16, ai-sigir18, luo-sigir24, luo-wsdm23}.
-Regularization-based methods incorporate constraints during training to reduce popularity effects.
-LapDQ~\cite{wasilewski-flairs16} promotes diversity via item-distance regularization, INRS~\cite{kamishima-recsys14} applies mean-matching to favor less popular items, ESAM~\cite{chen-sigir20} transfers knowledge from popular to unpopular items to alleviate sparsity, and Sam-Reg~\cite{boratto-ipm21} reduces the correlation between relevance and popularity for fairer treatment.
+Regularization-based methods incorporate constraints during training to reduce popularity.
+LapDQ~\cite{wasilewski-flairs16} promotes diversity via item-distance regularization, INRS~\cite{kamishima-recsys14} applies mean-matching to favor less popular items, ESAM~\cite{chen-sigir20} transfers knowledge from popular to unpopular items to alleviate sparsity, and Sam-Reg~\cite{boratto-ipm21} reduces the correlation between relevance and popularity.
 Post-processing re-ranking methods operate after recommendation generation, leaving user and item representations intact.
-They address goals such as preserving historical preference distributions (calibration)~\cite{steck-recsys18}, enhancing diversity~\cite{abdollahpouri-arXiv19}, and correcting popularity bias by adjusting predicted scores~\cite{zhu-kdd21}.
+They address goals such as preserving historical preference distributions (calibration)~\cite{steck-recsys18}, enhancing diversity~\cite{abdollahpouri-arXiv19}, and correcting popularity bias in dynamic recommender systems by adjusting predicted scores~\cite{zhu-kdd21}.
 Causal inference has been used to separate user interests from popularity effects~\cite{bonner-recsys18, wang-kdd21, wei-sigkdd21, ning-www24, he-icds22, zhao-kde22}.
 CausE~\cite{bonner-recsys18} uses causal graphs for unbiased learning, MPCI~\cite{he-icds22} blocks paths from popularity to predictions, MACR~\cite{wei-sigkdd21} removes direct popularity effects via multi-task counterfactual learning, and PPAC~\cite{ning-www24} jointly models global and personal popularity within user neighborhoods using counterfactual inference.